 One of the most popular spots for jogging, bike riding and sailing is White Rock Lake.
 The Dallas Arboretum is on the shores of the lake and hosts numerous special events yearly.

-Four new urban parks are being developed for downtown, starting with Main Street Garden (completed late 2009) and a 5-acre deck park spanning Woodall Rodgers freeway (under construction) to connect downtown and Uptown.
+Four urban parks are being developed for downtown, starting with Main Street Garden and Belo Garden (completed in 2009 and 2012) and a 5-acre deck park spanning Woodall Rodgers freeway (completed 2012) to connect downtown and Uptown.

 The Trinity River Corridor Project will bring online a number of trails, athletic fields, the Trinity River Audubon Center, lakes and an equestrian center.
 In total, the Trinity will create a 10,000-acre park including almost 6,000 acres of forest.